 - To enhance safety and health measures, upon entry into the buildings, individuals will thermal scan, hand sanitize and pass through the Anti-Pandemic Safety Gate for a 360-degree disinfection of the body (Safety Data Sheet of disinfectant spray available under References).
 Families may opt out of the 360-degree disinfection of the body.
-Information to opt out will be forthcoming. - In addition to the routine daily sanitizing and cleaning, our contracted cleaners will use an Electrostatic Backpack Sprayer to nightly sanitize classrooms, common areas, workspaces and high touch areas (Safety Data Sheet of disinfectant spray available under References). - To support healthy hygiene behaviors, an adequate supply of hand sanitizers with at least 60% alcohol, hand soaps, paper towels, and tissues will be on hand in classrooms, workspaces, restrooms and common areas.
-CDC approved products will be used to help prevent the spread of COVID-19. - Classrooms, common areas, floors, workspaces and frequently touched surfaces (e.g., door handles, stairwell railings, sink handles, restroom stalls, playground equipment) and/or equipment will be cleaned and disinfected frequently.

-- Shared objects (e.g., learning tools, games, or learning manipulatives) will be cleaned between each use. - The REME Halo in-duct air purifier has been installed into the air condition systems in each building.
+Please inform your respective Principal to opt out of the Anti-Pandemic Safety Gate. - In addition to the routine daily sanitizing and cleaning, our contracted cleaners will use an Electrostatic Backpack Sprayer to nightly sanitize classrooms, common areas, workspaces and high touch areas (Safety Data Sheet of disinfectant spray available under References). - To support healthy hygiene behaviors, an adequate supply of hand sanitizers with at least 60% alcohol, hand soaps, paper towels, and tissues will be on hand in classrooms, workspaces, restrooms and common areas.
+CDC approved products will be used to help prevent the spread of COVID-19. - Classrooms, common areas, floors, workspaces and frequently touched surfaces (e.g., door handles, stairwell railings, sink handles, restroom stalls, playground equipment) and/or equipment will be cleaned and disinfected frequently. - Shared objects (e.g., learning tools, games, or learning manipulatives) will be cleaned between each use. - The REME Halo in-duct air purifier has been installed into the air condition systems in each building.
 This air purifier is capable of eliminating and reducing microbial contaminants, odors, and reducing particulate matter in the air (Product details available under References). - Water fountains will not be available; however, the refillable water stations will be operational.
-Cleaning and sanitizing of these stations will be conducted frequently.
+Cleaning and sanitizing of these stations will be conducted frequently. - Social Distancing - It is our plan that students, teachers and staff will be on campus daily.
+Social distancing guidelines will be implemented as feasible. - Physical barriers such as plexiglass will be installed at public-facing transaction counters and where 6-feet social distancing is difficult or not possible. - Each student will be provided a personal divider for their individual use when eating lunch, study hall, etc. - Lunch and Snack - Lunch vendors will continue to provide meals, in individual containers or packaging, to those who wish to pre-order lunch.
+Lunch forms are available at the school's website. - Students who do not pre-order lunch, will continue to bring their own lunch.
+Microwaves and hot water kettles will be unavailable.